 However, the fundamental role of human judgment remains unchanged.
 Just as quality manufacturing requires human oversight despite advanced automation, successful investing requires human insight despite sophisticated AI tools.
 The key is understanding AI as an enhancer of human judgment rather than its replacement.

 This suggests that investment analysis is entering a new phase where success depends on effectively combining AI capabilities with human insight.
-The future belongs not to those who can process data fastest, but to those who can best understand business fundamentals while using AI to implement that understanding efficiently and reliably.
+Analysts who can best understand business fundamentals while using AI will perform better than those who can merely process data faster.

 In this new paradigm, the measure of an analyst shifts from computational speed to the effectiveness of their human-AI collaboration in identifying truly attractive investments.
 The manufacturing industry’s evolution from manual production to technology-enhanced craftsmanship provides a roadmap for this transformation.